 Around the time that Springsteen was shopping the song to the Harry Potter folks, a CD-R with the song was given to some executives at Columbia Records.
 But the song is not generally available.
 Springsteen’s demo of “I’ll Stand By You Always” hit the Internet for a brief period recently, but for now it is gone.

-Springsteen does tend to release old songs eventually, so we may still see an official release of “I’ll Stand By You Always.”
-But until we do, you may imagine how the song might sound along with Conan O’Brien (“Let’s raise our wands to all the wizards and steel workers. . . “).
+Springsteen does tend to release old songs eventually, so we eventually did get an official release of “I’ll Stand By You Always.”
+But before it was released we had to imagine how it sounded as Conan O’Brien does below (“Let’s raise our wands to all the wizards and steel workers. . . “).

 A Harry Potter fan has taken the eight Harry Potter films and edited them to create one film that tells the story of Mr. Potter’s adventure in less than 80 minutes.
 Tim Stiefler has entitled his creation Wizardhood, in a reference to the movie Boyhood (2014), where we similarly watched the actors age in real life.